CB

 Respondents watch video instructions and questions in BSL on the screen.
 There are no English language requirements.

-Controlling the test
+Controlling the tests

 Download the scoresheet and response sheet